chricken/chfiledb/Readme.md

 ```
 ---
 ### delete()
-Deletes a database.
+Deletes a database with the give dbName as ID.

+Parameters
-**dbName**: Defines the name of the database to be deleted.
+- **dbName**: Defines the name of the database to be deleted.
 The name is case sensitive.
 This parameter is *required*, so no default provided.
+- **debug**: Gives additional outputs in case of an error.
+Defaults to *false*

+Returning object contains:
+- **status**: The status of the operation

 ```
 chFileDB.delete({ dbName: 'myDB' }).then(